-ב״ה Parshah Mishpatim in a Nutshell (Exodus 21:1-24:18) Following the revelation at Sinai, G-d legislates a series of laws for the people of Israel.
-These include the laws of the indentured servant; the penalties for murder, kidnapping, assault and theft; civil laws pertaining to redress of damages, the granting of loans and the responsibilities of the "Four Guardians"; and the rules governing the conduct of justice by courts of law.
-Also included are laws warning against mistreatment of foreigners; the observance of the seasonal festivals, and the agricultural gifts that are to be brought to the Holy Temple in Jerusalem; the prohibition against cooking meat with milk; and the mitzvah of prayer.
-Altogether, the Parshah of Mishpatim contains 53 mitzvot: 23 imperative commandments, and 30 prohibitions.
-G-d promises to bring the people of Israel to the Holy Land, and warns them against assuming the pagan ways of its current inhabitants.
-The people of Israel proclaim, "We will do and we will hear all that G-d commands us."
-Leaving Aaron and Hur in charge in the Israelite camp, Moses ascends Mount Sinai and remains there for forty days and forty nights to receive the Torah from G-d. ◆ Eruv website: www.fairlawneruv.com Eruv Hotline phone number: 201-254-9190.
-Kiddush This week's kiddush is sponsored by Dr. Scott and Mindy Lippe in honor of Mindy's psychological counseling practice and Scott passing his board recertification exams!
-This week's bulletin is sponsored by Rabbi Martin Rosenfeld Attorney, Divorce Mediator 34-00 Linwood Ave Fair Lawn, NJ (201) 256-4113 www.NJmediation.com
+ב"ה (Exodus 21:1-24:18) Following the revelation at Sinai, G-d legislates a series of laws for the people of Israel.
+These include the laws of the indentured servant; the penalties for murder, kidnapping, assault and theft; civil laws pertaining to redress of damages, the granting of loans and the responsibilities of the "Four Guardians"; and the rules governing the conduct of justice by Also included are laws warning against mistreatment of foreigners; the observance of the seasonal festivals, and the agricultural gifts that are to be brought to the Holy Temple in Jerusalem; the prohibition against cooking meat with milk; and the mitzvah of prayer.
+Altogether, the Parshah of Mishpatim contains 53 mitzvot - 23 imperative commandments and 30 prohibitions.
+G-d promises to bring the people of Israel to the Holy Land, and warns them against assuming the pagan ways of its current inhabitants. (continued next column)

+Most people have good intentions and they try to live morally and ethically.
+But Judaism gives us the potential for more than this.
+The Torah gives us an objective standard of ethical conduct determined by G-d.
+It is not man who decides whether or not something is good, ethical, or just.
+[Because] mortal standards of justice can lead to error. -- The Rebbe Donate to Anshei Lubavitch FLchabad.com/donate The people of Israel proclaim, "We will do and we will hear all that G-d commands us."
+Leaving Aaron and Hur in charge in the Israelite camp, Moses ascends Mount Sinai and remains there for forty days and forty nights to receive the Torah from G-d.